 A form of bread pudding is popular in just about every country.
 If bread is part of the cuisine, bread pudding is probably also present.
 It can be made as a dessert or as a savory side dish.
 In the United States, a savory bread pudding is called stuffing.
 Just omit the sugar and add chopped onions and savory herbs like parsley.

 According to food historians, bread pudding goes back to the early 11th and 12th centuries.
-In 13th century England, bread pudding was known as “poor man’s pudding,” because it was popular dish with the lower classes.
+In 13th century England, bread pudding was known as “poor man’s pudding” because it was a popular dish with the lower classes.
 Of course, people with little money would make this dish—it eliminates food waste, it’s inexpensive to make, and it is filling.

 Today it has surpassed its humble origins and can be found in trendy restaurants and in the kitchens of gourmet cooks.
-It becomes an elegant dessert when gussied up with fancy sauces and toppings and when made with fancy breads like croissants or brioche.
+It becomes an elegant dessert when gussied up with fancy sauces and toppings and when made with fancy bread like croissants or brioche.